-The DICR register is used by the MCU to enable, disable, or configure the direct IN pin control of the output.
 A Logic [0] on bit D1 will enable the output for direct control by the IN pin.
 A Logic [1] on bit D1 will disable the output from direct control.
 While addressing this register, if the input was enabled for direct control, a Logic [1] for the D0 bit will result in a Boolean AND of the IN pin with its corresponding D0 message bit when addressing the OCR register.
-Similarly, a Logic [0] on the D0 pin will result in a Boolean OR of the IN pin with the corresponding message bits when addressing the OCR register.
+Similarly, a Logic [0] on the D0 pin results in a Boolean OR of the IN pin with the corresponding message bits when addressing the OCR register.

-The DICR register is useful if there is a need to independently turn on and off several loads that are PWMed at the same frequency and duty cycle with only one PWM signal.
-This type of operation can be accomplished by connecting the pertinent direct IN pins of several devices to a PWM output port from the MCU, and configuring each of the outputs to be controlled via their respective direct IN pin.
+The DICR register is useful if there is a need to independently turn on and off several loads that are PWM'd at the same frequency and duty cycle with only one PWM signal.
+This type of operation can be accomplished by connecting the pertinent direct IN pins of several devices to a PWM output port from the MCU and configuring each of the outputs to be controlled via their respective direct IN pin.
 The DICR is then used to Boolean AND the direct IN(s) of each of the outputs with the dedicated SPI bit that also controls the output.
 Each configured SPI bit can now be used to enable and disable the common PWM signal from controlling its assigned output.

-A Logic [1] on bit D2 is used to select the high ratio ( $C{SR1}$ , 1/40000) on the CSNS pin.
-The default value [0] is used to select the low ratio ( $C{SR0}$ , 1/5400).
-A Logic [1] on bit D3 is used to select the high-speed slew rate.
-The default value [0] corresponds to the low-speed slew rate.
+A Logic [1] on bit D2 is used to select the high ratio ( $C{SR1}$ , 1/41000) on the CSNS pin for the selected output.
+The default value [0] is used to select the low ratio ( $C{SR0}$ , 1/20500).
+A Logic [1] on bit D3 is used to select the high speed slew rate for the selected output.
+The default value [0] corresponds to the low speed slew rate.